ChoKaPeek/scala/README.md

 you will need to enter the name of a directory containing well-formated json logs from our drones, that will be sent to cassandra and queried by the server when needed to display the page `/list`

+## Docker
+Create containers, run cassandra
+`make dk-init`

+Wait for cassandra to be ready and
+`make dk-db`

+To run generator:
+`make dk-run`

+To run handler:
+`make dk-server`

+To update files in container:
+`make dk-cp`

+To stop servers:
+`make dk-stop`